polybiusproxy/hxCodec/README.md

 ```

 ## About Android Support
-Recently we achieved Android support thanks to the contributors, if ou want to run the videos, the videos needs to be in external storage (phone root folder)
+Recently we achieved Android support thanks to the contributors, if you want to run the videos, the videos needs to be in external storage (phone root folder)

 ## Instructions
 **These are for Friday Night Funkin' mostly so it may not work for your HaxeFlixel project.**